 Stretching your fresh food dollar though preservation

-Apparently, you can buy pickled sorrel, although diligent and thorough Googling resulted in zero pickled sorrel recipes – sorry readers!
-You can freeze whole sorrel leaves, or puree it and freeze in ice cube trays, or even dry the leaves – here’s the step by step process for each.
+Apparently, you can buy pickled sorrel, popular in Eastern Europe and used as a condiment, and even can it yourself.
+You can also freeze whole sorrel leaves, or puree it and freeze in ice cube trays, or even dry the leaves - here's the step by step process for each.

 Warm Potato Salad with Sorrel-Yogurt Puree and Bacon